Personal Independence Payment (PIP)

 - If you are applying for the ‘moving around’ activity (activity 12), do make a proper measurement of how far you can walk and how long it takes you to walk that far before you fill in the form.

-- Evidence is important; therefore it is a good idea for you to collect evidence and submit it either with the claim pack or as soon as you can afterwards.
-Evidence might include a report from an occupational therapist or consultant, information from your doctor or a support worker, or a statement from a carer/friend/family member.
+- Evidence is important.
+It is a good idea to collect evidence and submit it either with the claim pack or as soon as you can afterwards.
+Evidence might include a report from an occupational therapist or consultant, information from your doctor or a support worker, or a statement from a carer/friend/ family member.

 - Keep a copy of your form and any evidence you send.